-But have you ever wondered the real reason behind why these quaint homes always seem to be painted white?
+But have you ever wondered the real reason farmhouse exteriors are almost always painted white?
 Aside from aesthetics, there are a few good reasons why homeowners skip the color and stay with tradition, even for modern farmhouses.

-What might surprise you is that many farmhouses' "white paint" isn't actually painted at all!
+What might surprise you is that in the old day, "white paint" wasn't actually painted at all!
 There's practical reasoning behind why they are colored this way, after all.
 Namely, they're whitewashed with a lime-based mixture in the name of utilitarian logic.

-As it turns out, whitewashing your farmhouse has plenty of benefits.
+As it turns out, whitewashing your farmhouse makes sense for very practical reasons.
 For starters, whitewash is cheaper than choosing a shade of white paint color.
-Since it's just made of lime, water, and salt, it can even be crafted by hand at home.
+Since it's just made of lime, water and salt, it can even be crafted by hand at home.

 Whitewash is also much safer for animals than traditional paint, as it has zero toxins.
 If you have animals near your farmhouse, whitewashing your exterior helps keep them happy and healthy.

-So next time you're driving through the countryside and you see white farmhouses, you'll not only know the story behind the color, but you'll know how it was achieved without any paint.
+So next time you're scoping out countryside real estate and you see white houses, you'll not only know the story behind the color, but you'll know how it was achieved without any paint.
 Obviously, if you want to design the exterior of your own home in the farmhouse style, you can DIY with real paint to get the same look.

 This story originally ran on Jan.
 18, 2020.